wsaqaf/sljournalism/hyperledger/Readme.md

 confirm that bundle 2.0 is installed correctly
   >     bundle -v

-5) Install postgres and its libraries as well as a database and its owner account (using *'demo'* for database, user and password):
+5) Install postgres and its libraries as well as a database and its owner account (In this setup we are using *'demo'* for database, user and password.
+You can update that as you see fit):

   >     sudo apt install postgresql postgresql-contrib libpq-dev

+You can start the service with:
   >     sudo service postgresql start

+Then create the user:
   >     sudo -u postgres createuser demo

+and the database the user owns:
   >     sudo -u postgres createdb demo -O demo

+go into the postgres environment:
   >     sudo -u postgres psql postgres

-Then once in psql, set up the password as follows:
+and once in, set up the password as follows:
   >     ALTER USER demo WITH PASSWORD 'demo';

-then exit from psql using \q
+then exit from psql using
+  >     \q

 6) Install Apache2 (you can also choose Nginx but for this demo, Apache2 is sufficient):